godhelpjun/mk-sql-data/README.md

 inform me, when you made it to run the app with another operating system.

-The app generates SQL code for MySQL databases.
+The app generates SQL code for SQL databases.
 The code should be usable for other databases, too.
 Give it a try and inform me, when you succeeded in using the generated code with another SQL dialect, please.